LFoster03/smart-store-foster-1/README.md

 I cleaned and prepared the data using Python and pandas, then loaded it into Power BI for OLAP operations.
 I created calculated columns for Year, Quarter, and Month, and built dashboards to slice and dice sales data over time.
 I performed drilldowns from year → quarter → month to analyze trends.
 The same visualizations and insights were replicated in Python for validation.

 Results:
-The analysis revealed key trends such as seasonal sales spikes, strong growth in certain product categories, regional performance variations, and consistent upward trends over specific years.
+The analysis revealed key trends such as seasonal sales spikes, strong growth in certain product categories, regional performance variations, and  trends over specific months.
 The final dashboard helps stakeholders quickly explore sales patterns and make informed decisions.

 Update README.md